Aira Caldera: Location

+Within the Aira caldera, in the northern, inner-most part of Kagoshima Bay, northeast of the currently active Sakurajima is the Wakamiko sub caldera, which has geothermal activity, and is also considered to have formed at the time of the Ito eruption.

 Aira caldera is surrounded by the major city of Kagoshima which has a population of more than 900,000.
 Residents do not mind small eruptions because they have measures in place for protection.
 For example, school students are required to wear hard helmets for protection against falling debris.
 Additionally, a disaster-prevention system with the world's best high-tech volcanic monitory system was put in place.
-The Caldera is now closely monitored by the Sakurajima Volcano Research Centre, which is a part of the University of Kyoto and Disaster Prevention Research Institute.
+The caldera is now closely monitored by the Sakurajima Volcano Research Centre, which is a part of the University of Kyoto and Disaster Prevention Research Institute.
 This ensures the safety of the residents and provides a peaceful coexistence with the people of Kagoshima and the active caldera.